Eiat5522/D-Eiat_Folder-MyProjects-MyOtherProjects-kharom-ai-powered-dating-buddy-mvp/memory-bank/systemPatterns.md

 -   **Environment-Protected API Keys:** Critical for security.
 API keys will be managed on Vercel/Railway, not in client code.

 ## Design Patterns (Initial Thoughts for React Native App)
 -   **Component-Based Architecture:** Standard React pattern.
-Reusable UI components will be organized in `/src/components`.
+For the `mobile-app`, reusable UI components will be organized in `mobile-app/src/components`.
 -   **State Management:**
     -   For simple local state: React's `useState` and `useReducer`.
     -   For global state (e.g., UI language, potentially user session if added post-MVP): React Context API initially.
 If complexity grows, consider Zustand or Redux Toolkit.